Have Questions?

 T

-Alcoholics Anonymous Brunswick 3 has been offering addiction treatment to individuals who reside in and around Brunswick, Georgia and who are struggling with substance abuse issues.
+Alcoholics Anonymous Brunswick 3 has been offering addiction treatment to individuals who reside in and around Brunswick, GA. and who are struggling with substance abuse issues.
 As such, Alcoholics Anonymous Brunswick 3 provides a wide range of services such as individual psychotherapy, trauma therapy, behavior modification, brief intervention approach, cognitive/behavior therapy, rational emotive behavioral therapy and others applying its unique philosophy of evidence based approaches to addiction recovery and treatment.

 This rehab program also believes that results are best achieved by providing individual services to each client.
 Because of this, it has been specializing in a wide range of personalized treatments like clients referred from the court/judicial system, aftercare/continuing care, domestic violence, residential beds for client's children, persons with serious mental illness, legal advocacy and more.
 In the same way, this alcohol and drug rehab facility offers these treatments in the following settings - inpatient drug addiction treatment, long term drug addiction treatment, outpatient detox facilities, short term drug treatment, intensive outpatient treatment and more.